atomix/atomix/README.md

 cluster to be available in order to accept writes.
 Since passive members don't participate in the Raft protocol, only active members contribute towards this membership count.
 So, for instance, a cluster of three active members can tolerate one failure, a cluster of five active members can tolerate two failures, and so on.

-## The Copycat API
-Copycat provides a high-level `Copycat` API that aggregates each of the Copycat [resource types](#resources) into a single fluent API.

 ### Creating a Copycat instance